nixn/pdns-etcd3/doc/ETCD-structure.md

 ### Version (versioned entries)

-Versioned entries are used for upgrading the program to a higher version without interrupting service when adjusting the entries.
+Versioned entries are used when upgrading to a higher data version without interrupting service while adjusting the entries.

 The program's data version is given in the release notes and also in the version string logged at program start.
 The full version string ("release version") is `<program version>+<data version>` (with a literal `+`).